dgelessus/NAGUS/docs/uru/game_server.rst

     The client always sets it to false.
   * **Persist on server:** 1-byte boolean.
     Normally always set to true.
-    The client sets it to false for SDL states that should only be propagated to other clients, but not saved permanently on the server.
+    The client sets it to false for SDL states that shouldn't be saved permanently on the server.
-    Should only be set for :cpp:class:`plNetMsgSDLStateBCast` messages.
-    (Plain :cpp:class:`plNetMsgSDLState` messages are handled by the server *only* and not forwarded to any other clients, so a :cpp:class:`plNetMsgSDLState` with this flag set would have no effect at all.)
+    In that case,
+    the state is only broadcast to other clients (if requested) and saved temporarily as long as the game server is running so that it can be sent to newly joining clients.
+    MOSS ignores this flag and instead only saves states if the blob doesn't have the volatile flag set and the UOID doesn't have clone IDs
+    (this filters out all avatar states).
   * **Is avatar state:** 1-byte boolean.
     Set to true by the client for SDL states related/attached to an avatar.
     If true,
     the persist on server flag should be false.
-    Should only be set for :cpp:class:`plNetMsgSDLStateBCast` messages.
+    MOSS and DIRTSAND ignore this flag.

   The stream data is an :ref:`SDL blob <sdl_blob>`, including its stream header.